 Make sure you subscribe to my email list to get all my new recipes delivered right to your inbox!

 - 12 ounce bag semisweet chocolate chips

 - 24 ounces dry roasted peanuts

-Add all ingredients to slow cooker.
+- Add white almond bark, German chocolate bar, semisweet chocolate chips, and peanuts to slow cooker.
 Let cook on low for 1 hour without messing with it.
 After an hour, stir to combine everything.
 Allow to cook for another hour, stirring every 15 minutes.

 - Drop spoonfuls of the candy onto wax paper and allow to cool completely.